Mahipal-kachhad/chatapp/client/README.md

 # Client (Frontend)

 This is the frontend for the chat application, built with React, TypeScript, and Vite.

 ## Features
 - User authentication (login/register)
-- Dashboard with chat functionality
+- Dashboard with real-time chat functionality
 - Responsive UI with Tailwind CSS
+- Modular component structure
+- Type-safe interfaces

 ## Getting Started